 Follow the steps below to Inspect Element on macOS using Safari:

-1. The primary step is to enable the Developer menu.
-To do so, open the Safari browser and click Safari -> Settings.
+1. To enable the Developer Menu open the Safari browser and click Safari > Settings.

 2. Click on Advanced.
-Check the Show Develop menu in menu bar checkbox.
-Doing this also allows you to Inspect Elements on iPhones by connecting them also.
+Check the Show Develop menu in Menu bar checkbox.
+Doing this also allows you to Inspect Elements on iPhones by connecting them.

 3. The Inspect Element Safari feature is now enabled.
 To cross-check, one can open any URL in Safari and right-click the mouse button to check if the option is enabled.